shrutiebony/RuntimeLambdaUsingS3Bucket/README.md

-## This roject is currently onlyfor refernce till a configuration file is added to it
+# This project is currently onlyfor refernce till a configuration file is added to it